zacck-zz/zacck.github.io/_posts/2017-05-01-Exploring-State-Using-Processes-in-Elixir.md

   end
 ```

 Here we see our process will react differently to the message provided in the mailbox.
+We can also limit the amount of time a process waits for a message using the `after` clause.

+Ok so far we have explored how we can use processes to work in somewhat isolated spaces, we have explored how to send messages to processes and we have also explored how to illicit response from processes.

+With all this one can use processes say to maintain a list and add or remove items from it using messages.

+How would you use processes?

 Queries?
 Suggestions?
 PR?